contao/contao/README.md

 Because we have required `contao/contao` with a `dev-` prefix, Composer will automatically clone the Git repo into the `vendor/contao/contao` folder.
-You can then finish your setup by visiting `https://your-domain.local/contao/install`.
+You can finish your setup by visiting `https://your-domain.local/contao/install`.

 All the changes you make in `vendor/contao/contao` can be tracked via Git and you can submit your pull request directly from within your application.